Cpetak/phd_chapter_3/README.md

 ### Basics:

-- Average fitness of time.
-Also, distribution of fitnesses over time.
+- *Average fitness of time.
+Also, distribution of fitnesses over time.*
-- Best strategies.
+- *Best strategies.*
-- Ages.
+- *Ages.*
-- Complexity.
+- *Complexity.*

 ### Does evolvability evolve?
 Measure by:

-- fitness decrease when env changes (abs and relative)
+- *fitness decrease when env changes*
 - num gens needed to regain prev fitness

-- - due to new muts or standing genetic variation
+  - due to new muts or standing genetic variation
   - classify everyone as specialist A or B or neither or generalist

 ### What kind of networks evolve?
 Measure by: